‘Technology pulls itself up by the bootstraps by giving scientific researchers vastly more powerful tools to work with’

 Download

-The tools are available at github.com/johanfourieza/econtools.
-To install a tool in Claude Code, download the relevant skill.md file and place it in your .claude/skills/{toolname}/ directory (e.g., .claude/skills/econguru/skill.md).
-Each tool’s folder contains instructions for use.
+The general-purpose skills (Diebolt, Janluiten, TannieDi, Tyler) are available at github.com/johanfourieza/econtools.
+The LEAP house-style skill lives separately at github.com/johanfourieza/leap.
+To install a skill in Claude Code, download the relevant skill.md (or SKILL.md) file and place it in your .claude/skills/{skillname}/ directory (e.g., .claude/skills/diebolt/skill.md).
+Each skill’s folder contains any additional files it needs to run.